jrihon/thesis/chapters/00_chapter/00_section_02.typ

 ]
 #grid(content-fivering, figure-fivering, columns: (1fr, 1.5fr), gutter: 1em) #v(-0.5em)
-//chemistry favours the #super("2")T#sub("3") conformation, while RNA adopts (#super("3")T#sub("2")) under normal conditions.
+//chemistry favours the #super("2")T#sub("3") conformation, while RNA adopts #super("3")T#sub("2") under normal conditions.
-//DNA and RNA fibers, we know that the DNA chemistry favours the (#super("2")T#sub("3")) conformation, while RNA adopts #super("3")T#sub("2") under normal conditions.
-This
-This proclivity for a specific conformer ultimately defines the form the NA helices; the B-DNA and A-RNA structures.
-These duplexes are recognised by processing enzymes, whose interactions are driven by the fact that these enzymes only accepts specific shapes.
+This proclivity for a specific conformer ultimately defines the form of NA helices - the B-DNA and A-RNA structures.
+These duplexes are recognised by processing enzymes, whose interactions are driven by the fact that these enzymes only accepts specific shapes of duplexes.
 If the biopolymers do not fit the required shape, they cannot be processed.
 //This has implications in i.e. ASO research, where this can be exploited to halt physiological processes.

-//In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the fact a simple cyclopentane does not favour a planar conformation, but actually favours atoms to deviate out-of-plane #mcite(("Kilpatrick1947pseudorotation"), biblio).
-To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define out-of-plane deviations.
-The parameter $q$ is the magnitude of the deviation and $phi$ the phase that assigns the atoms to deviate.
-The integer $j$ represents iterating over the amounts of atoms (0-based indexing).
-Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bondangles were strained in a planar position when keeping bondlengths constant.
 In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the out-of-plane displacement of the atoms of a five-membered ring, specifically on the cyclopentane molecule #mcite(("Kilpatrick1947pseudorotation"), biblio).
-To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define deviations per atoms.
+To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define deviations per atom.
 The parameter $q$ is the magnitude of the deviation and $phi$ is the phase that assigns the atoms to deviate.
 The integer $j$ represents iterating over the amounts of atoms (0-based indexing).
 Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bondangles were strained in a planar position when keeping bondlengths constant.
 $
 z_j = sqrt(frac(2,5)) q · cos(2(frac(2 pi j,5) + phi))
 $<eq-kilpatrick>